In Twproject you can always check the load of your resources, as much information you set in Twproject as much your graphics will be close to reality.

 Now, from the workgroup section click on “operator load”, you’ll get something like this:

-This is a 2 weeks view, there is also “one week”, “3 weeks”, “one month” available.
-You can even move in time by clicking the bottom bar or add someone to you workgroup by clicking workgroup.
+This is a 1 month view, there is also “one week”, “2 weeks”, “3 weeks” available.
+You can even move in time by clicking the bottom bar or add someone to your workgroup by clicking workgroup.

 To describe clearly how Twproject calculates the work load for a resource let’s see a practical example: